-The head and body of the Norway rat range from 7 1/2 to 9 1/2 inches in length.
+The head and body of the Norway rat ranges from 7 1/2 to 9 1/2 inches in length.
 The scaly tail is 6 to 8 inches in length.
 Their fur is shaggy brown with some black hairs.
 They have small eyes and ears.

-Foods of choice are meat, fish, and cereals.
+Norway rats prefer to eat meat, fish, and cereals.
 The will chew through almost anything to get to food or water.

-Adults usually live between 6 to 12 months.
+Adult Norway rats usually live between 6 to 12 months.
 Generally producing 3 – 6 litters, with an average of 7 – 8 young per litter.

 Norway rats are nocturnal and quite cautious, usually not straying more than 100 – 150 feet from their nest.
 They can enter a structure through an opening as small as a 1/2 inch.
 Indoors, they prefer to nest on the lower levels, such as a basement.
 Outdoors, they burrow in soil, under sidewalks, near streams and rivers, piles of garbage, etc.

 Norway rats as a house guest can create health risks for you and your family, as well as cause structural damage to wires, insulation, and sheetrock.
 If you have a rat problem, don’t try to tackle it alone.
 Give Modern Pest Services a call today at 1-800-323-7378 or get an instant online quote for the comprehensive HomeCare Green program that controls over 50 common pests year-round – including Norway rats!